By Pie Corbett and Julia Strong

 • guidance for teachers in England on how to apply the approach across the primary curriculum

-• 2 DVDs including new footage of Pie Corbett demonstrating Talk for Writing and new footage of classes engaged in the approach
+• videos including new footage of Pie Corbett demonstrating Talk for Writing and new footage of classes engaged in the approach

-• advice on how to use the DVD and handouts to train all staff in the approach
+• advice on how to use the videos and handouts to train all staff in the approach

 • evidence of impact from cold to hot tasks